microsoft/rushstack/apps/lockfile-explorer-web/README.md

-# @rushstack/lockfile-explorer
+# @rushstack/lockfile-explorer-web

-> STILL UNDER DEVELOPMENT
+This is the React web application component of Rush Lockfile Explorer project.

-This is an experimental app that helps users to inspect `pnpm-lock.yaml` relationships and solve version conflicts.
+This package is not published; the output bundle is copied and published with the `@rushstack/lockfile-explorer` package.